pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Bookstore, Native American Mythology & Literature

 by Grammercy Publishing.
 B&W illustrations.
 Condition: Good+ 1997 Grammery Press hardcover & DJ (in mylar jacket), first printing.
 Although the book has been gently pre-read, the problem is "moisture or humidity" - NOT liquid.
 Many of the pages show exposure to humidity (this IS Texas, after all).
 That, and the light tanning to page edges, haved put this book into the "good" category and not "very good."
 Content: Originally published in 1917 under the absolutely horrible title of The Indian Fairy Book - no wonder no one took credit for editing that book!
 There are 24 stories from the original legends.
 The stories are worth reading.
 The cover art is a painting by Thomas Moran: Cliffs of the Green River, 1874.
 [1 copy available]

-$ 4.25 + $ 3.09 media shipping International shipping available - please use the drop-down menu.
+$ 4.25 + $ 3.09 media shipping International shipping available.

 Price: $ 4.25